A Fleeting GLIMPSE of N/O Enrichment at Cosmic Dawn: Evidence for Wolf Rayet N Stars in a z = 6.1 Galaxy

-We plot the updated metal-poor dual burst model in the bottom row of Figure~\ref{fig:CNO} as a time-series of points that are color-coded by the age since the second burst.
+We plot the updated metal-poor dual-burst model in the bottom row of Figure~\ref{fig:CNO} as a time-series of points that are color coded by the age since the onset of the second burst.
 In this model, the observed N/O, O/H, and C/O abundances of RXCJ2248-ID3 are reached simultaneously $\sim4.2$ Myr after the onset of the second burst.
-This young age is consistent with enrichment from WN stars and with the derived clump age of $1.6^{+11.9}_{-0.9}$ Myr \citep[][]{claeyssens25}.
+This young age is consistent with enrichment from WN stars and with the derived clump age of $1.6^{+11.9}_{-0.9}$ Myr \citep[][]{claeyssens26}.
 Thus, the N/O-enhanced and relatively C/O-deficient conditions in RXCJ2248-ID3 are produced by a short-lived evolutionary phase following intense, bursty star formation.

 We note that the duration and impact of the WN phase may be significantly extended if the stars evolve in binary systems.
 In the \citet{limongi18} single-star models, the WN phase typically lasts $\sim0.03-0.3$ Myr and, due to the metallicity-dependent winds, require high initial masses ($\sim40\ M_\odot$) to expose the He- and N-rich layers.
 However, in close binaries, envelope stripping via mass transfer or common-envelope evolution can induce WR phases in lower-mass stars ($20-30\ M_\odot$), largely independent of the stellar metallicity.
 This channel can significantly prolong the WN lifetime (up to $\sim1$ Myr) depending on the binary mass ratio and separation \citep[e.g.,][]{eldridge17,gotberg19,aguilera-dena22}.
-As a result, binary evolution may enhance both the frequency and duration of the chemically-selective N/O enrichment phase like that observed in RXCJ2248-ID.
-Future work incorporating binary WR pathways into chemical evolution models may, therefore, be essential for capturing the full range of nitrogen feedback in low-metallicity starbursts at high-redshift.
-Taken together, the massive star enrichment scenario presented here, and explored in \citet{charbonnel23}, \citet{marques-chaves24}, and \citet{kobayashi24}, demonstrate that selective enrichment of nitrogen by WN-dominated feedback can naturally reproduce the observed CNO abundance pattern in compact, low-metallicity starbursts like RXCJ2248-ID3.
+As a result, binary evolution may enhance both the frequency and duration of the chemically-selective N/O enrichment phase, such as that observed in RXCJ2248-ID.
+On the other hand, \citet{boco25} successfully modeled observations of single WR stars in the SMC, suggesting that binary stripping may not be required to produce WR stars at low metallicity.
+Clearly, the frequency, lifetimes, and formation channels of WR stars in low-metallicity environments are not yet well understood.
+Future work incorporating current binary and single star WR pathways into chemical evolution models may, therefore, be essential for capturing the full range of nitrogen feedback in low-metallicity starbursts at high-redshift.